Velesio/velesio-aiserver/docs/getting-started.md

 # Getting Started

-This guide will help you set up and run neovratz AI Server locally for development or testing.
+This guide will help you set up and run velesio AI Server locally for development or testing.

 ## Prerequisites